virtualarchitectures/UnityVisualisationPackage/README.md

 Scripts include:

 **MouseOrbitImproved** - A camera controller enabling the user to rotate around a central pivot and zoom in and out.

+**DateTime4UI** - Displays the current date and time in standard Unity UI or Text Mesh Pro text elements.

+See the associated folder for further information about each script.